 Capcom has been around for years.
 In fact, some of their original games released are likely older than you are right now.
-But don’t write off these video game titles just yet.
+But don’t write off these classic titles just yet.
 Capcom recently put out a new bundle compilation release known as Capcom Beat ‘Em Up Bundle, a collection of seven video game arcade classics.
-Included in the compilation are Captain Commando, The King of Dragonss, Knights of the Round, Warriors of Fate, Armored Warriors, Battle Circuit, and Final Fight.
+Included in the compilation are Captain Commando, The King of Dragons, Knights of the Round, Warriors of Fate, Armored Warriors, Battle Circuit, and Final Fight.

 #15 A Way Out

 A Way Out is an action-adventure journey from Hazelight Studios.
-This is the second video game to be directed by Josef Fares who you may be familiar with from his previous title, Brothers: A Tale of Two Sons.
+This will be the second video game directed by Josef Fares who you may know from his previous title, Brothers: A Tale of Two Sons.

 #14 Call of Duty Zombies

-A number of Call of Duty installments offer a fantastic co-op multiplayer game mode which is often referred to as zombies.
+A number of Call of Duty installments offer a fantastic co-op multiplayer game mode called Zombies.
 Players are often tasked with surviving a wave of zombies and must work together in order to complete tasks or unlock new areas of the map.
-These game modes are always a fun to play through mindlessly or simply to see just how far you and some friends can make it through the waves of zombies.

 #13 Sonic Mania

 Sonic the Hedgehog is a video game staple.
 Decades have passed since the first Sonic title was released, but Sonic games are still being pumped out.
 Sonic Mania is a side-scrolling platformer that fans of the original Sonic the Hedgehog game will love, keeping the original platforming setup and the speed that fans of the blue hedgehog love.
 However, gamers can expect new boss fights, expanded levels, and elements new to the franchise.
 There’s a good chance this could be your child’s first entry to the Sonic IP outside of the recent live-action film adaptations.